Wine lover. Aspiring wine maker.

 On the tongue: Med- tannin, med acid, med alcohol, med body.
 Lychee, passion fruit, rose petal, finishing clean.
-Nice typical Gewürztraminer with fine effervescent bubbles - be warned, a bit sweet. — a year ago
+Nice typical Gewürztraminer with fine effervescent bubbles - be warned, a bit sweet. — 2 years ago

 Holiday vino!
 This little beauty came in my last shipment from Foxen, one of my favorite producers in Santa Barbara county.
 The Guillermo Grasso is Foxen’s take on a new world Tuscan - a 50:50 Sangiovese (Faith Vineyard)-Cabernet Sauvignon (Vogelzang Vineyard).
 22 months in French Oak - 40% new - gives this wine a hefty punch of tannin and body.
 While the Vogelzang Vineyard is well known for producing wonderfully complex Cabernet, I’m not as familiar with Faith Vineyard - however a quick Google search shows that the Vineyard, located in Santa Ynez, specializes in Sangiovese and Sauvignon Blanc on a 7 acre plot.
 Though Foxen recommends cellaring this one for a few years to mellow out - I’m drinking it early.
 Paired with fish tacos. ~$35 | #foxen #santaynezvalley #supertuscan

 On the eyes: Deep, concentrated blood red, bright - but hazy (unfined and unfiltered), med+ stain, med+ tears, no gas.

 On the nose: Strawberry, cherry, rose hips, pencil shavings, tobacco, and a bit of earthy funk.
 Med+ alcohol.